mohasarc/WorkGround/README.md

 # Feedback and contribution
 If you are interested in the project's idea and have some feedback please drop them by on the issues page.
 Also if you are a developper interested in contributing to the project please do a pull request :)

+*Note : to learn more about our progress please make sure to check [Project](https://github.com/mohasarc/WorkGround/projects/1) page as well as [Issues](https://github.com/mohasarc/WorkGround/issues) page.*